niall-byrne/ansible-workbench/README.md

 ## About

-This template generates a development environment for Ansible Roles with a functional CI/CD template for both Travis CI and Github.
+This [cookiecutter](https://cookiecutter.readthedocs.io/) template generates a development environment for [Ansible Roles](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) with comprehensive functional CI/CD for both Travis CI and GitHub Actions.

+[Poetry](https://python-poetry.org/) powers a [Python virtual environment](https://docs.python.org/3/library/venv.html) loaded with [Molecule](https://molecule.readthedocs.io/en/latest/), and [Ansible-Lint](https://ansible-lint.readthedocs.io/) allowing you to develop and test roles with a focus on quality.

+**Windows Users**:
+- If you are working locally with Windows, you'll need a Posix or Linux virtual environment of some kind to use this template.
+- Neither Ansible, nor Ansible-Lint support this platform.

+**OSX, Linux, BSD Users**:
+- Please follow the [Quick Start Guide](#Quick%20Start%20Guide) below.

 ## Requirements
-You'll need [Python](https://www.python.org/) 3.9 or later to use this template.
+You'll need [Python](https://www.python.org/) **3.9** or later to use this template.  ([Ansible](https://www.ansible.com/) now requires this.)

 ## Quick Start Guide